SDK reference

 });

-project is required. key is only needed for non-public content; leave it out for a purely public blog.
-Returns a FloggyClient with four namespaces: posts, tags, seo, feeds.
+project is required. key is only needed for drafts, private content, and writes; leave it out for a purely public blog.
+Returns a FloggyClient with five namespaces: posts, tags, seo, feeds, and collections.

 posts.list(options?) -> Promise<{ posts, pageInfo }>